aws-samples/snap-xcompile/README.md

 # Snap xCompile
-Tool to cross-compile ROS snaps for arm64 machines using AWS
+Tool to cross-compile ROS snaps for x86_64 and arm64 machines using AWS

 Roboticists often develop software on one platform (say, a laptop) and run their apps on another (say, a robot SBC).
 A lot of times, these platforms have different chip architectures, making cross-compiling a necessity.